frank-emrich/freezeml-pldi2020-artifact/README.md

 The file `examples.txt` contains several blocks of consecutive lines, separated by an empty line.
 Each such block represents one example from Table 14.
-Intuitively, all lines starting with `#` contain extra informatio; the lines not starting with `#` contain the actual example programs, either as literal Links programs or paths to a file containg the program.
+Intuitively, all lines starting with `#` contain extra information; the lines not starting with `#` contain the actual example programs, either as literal Links programs or paths to a file containing the program.

 The first line in each block starts with `#` and contains a description, indicating which example from Table 14 the current block represents.